 - Registration service for attendees with mobility issues

-- Wheelchairs for loan in two- to three-hour increments on a first-come, first- served basis; all you need is an ID and a $20 cash deposit
+- Wheelchairs for loan in two- to three-hour increments on a first-come, first- served basis; all you need is an ID and a cash deposit (fee TBD)

 - American Sign Language interpreters for the deaf at large panels and the Masquerade